ForwardStar/RadixGraph/README.md

 ./radixgraph
 ```

-# Trie and test data setting
+Note that the executable ``radixgraph`` is a demo experiment.
+To integrate RadixGraph into your project, use the compiled library ``libRG.a``.

+# Demo experiment
-This demo randomly generates a graph of n vertices, m edges and the vertex ids are within [0, u-1].
+This demo (i.e., ``radixgraph`` executable file) randomly generates a graph of n vertices, m edges and the vertex ids are within [0, u-1].
+It will compare its performance with Spruce, another state-of-the-art graph system.
+For full experiments, please refer to [gfe_driver_RadixGraph](https://github.com/ForwardStar/gfe_driver).

 Test settings:
 ```